ahmednawar1997/ALS-Website/frontend.md

 		*Grid menu contents ajustments

 	Acadmics page:
-		*needs to build using same template of admission
+		*needs to build using same template of admission  done(beltagy)

 	News page:
 		*A template for news articls needs to be built and linked to news cards in home page